Our team name: SHIEN means "support" in Japanese,

 Q6.
 What if I need to get medical treatment in Japan?

-For whom hired by ATR with remuneration, you will automatically join our company's health insurance scheme as a part of social insurance, which will cover from your initial day to the end of your contract day at ATR.
+For whom hired by ATR with remuneration, you will automatically join our company's health insurance scheme as a part of social insurance,

 The insurance fee will be deducted from your monthly salary every month, and it will be printed on your salary slip.